makeandymake/agusmakmun.github.io/_posts/2018-11-29-networked-lights-with-esp8266-and-raspberrypi.markdown

 > "WHY NOT JUST GET THE TIME DIRECTLY ON THE ESP8266 AND SKIP THE PI ALTOGETHER???"

-That is a perfectly valid question.
+<iframe src="https://giphy.com/embed/p2WRqA5wmXQuA" width="480" height="328" frameBorder="0" class="giphy-embed" allowFullScreen></iframe>

 You could absolutely use a variety of methods to get the time from the internet on the ESP8266 and use that as the foundation of your logic.
 But this means that if you want to update the timing, you have to disassemble the lamp, connect the ESP8266 to your computer, re-upload the code and repeat for every single lamp you own.
 That's more hassle than I have time for.
 By putting the majority of the logic on the Pi, I can easily update the code from anywhere in my home over the network without removing the lights from their various random locations.

 NB - you don't even have to put the logic on a Pi - if you have a web server anywhere that supports scripting, you could host your backend code there.
 I used Python, but you could absolutely do this with PHP, Ruby, heck even Perl if you're that way inclined.